Unifying and benchmarking state-of-the-art quantum error mitigation techniques: Optimal parameters for Virtual Distillation

-Here we systematically explore convergence of VD estimates with increasing number of copies $M$.
+Here we systematically explore the convergence of VD estimates with an increasing number of copies $M$.
 In Figure~\ref{fig:conv_M} we plot the mean and maximal errors of VD $\langle \sigma_Z^1 \rangle$ estimate for $30$ random quantum circuits and $M=2-6$.
-In this figure we show results for smallest $N_{\rm tot}=10^5$ and the largest $N_{\rm tot}=10^{10}$ considered here.
-We find that for $Q=4-10$ and $g=1$ $M=2$ gives typically optimal results for both shot budgets.
-We note that for $Q=4-10$, $g=1$ and $N_{\rm tot}=10^{10}$ $M=2-5$ VD give very similar results indicating that $M=2$ is large enough to reach the noise floor.
-Our findings agree with~\cite{koczor2021dominant}, which argues that with an exception of highly noisy circuits $M\le3$ is sufficient to reach the noise floor.
-For more noisy $Q=4,g=16$ circuits we find that the optimal $M$ depends strongly on $N_{\rm tot}$.
-For $N_{\rm tot}=10^5$ $M=2$ is optimal but it gives on average a small factor $1.2$ improvement over the noisy results.
-For $N_{\rm tot}=10^{10}$ $M=4$ is optimal giving a factor of $2.5$ improvement.
-Based on the obtained results we use $M=2$ in the main text as it is optimal for most circuits.
-We note that although with $M=4$ VD performance can be improved for $Q=4,g=16$ and large $N_{\rm tot}$ this improvement is not large enough to outperform vnCDR and UNITED.
+In this figure, we show results for the smallest $N_{\rm tot}=10^5$ and the largest $N_{\rm tot}=10^{10}$ considered here.
+We find that $Q=4-10$ and $g=1$, $M=2$ typically gives optimal results for both shot budgets.
+We note that for $Q=4-10$, $g=1$ and $N_{\rm tot}=10^{10}$, $M=2-5$ VD gives very similar results indicating that $M=2$ is large enough to reach the noise floor.
+Our findings agree with~\cite{koczor2021dominant}, which argues that, with the exception of highly noisy circuits, $M\le3$ is sufficient to reach the noise floor.
+For noisier $Q=4,g=16$ circuits we find that the optimal $M$ depends strongly on $N_{\rm tot}$.
+For $N_{\rm tot}=10^5$, $M=2$ is optimal but it gives on average a small factor of $1.2$ improvement over the noisy results.
+For $N_{\rm tot}=10^{10}$, $M=4$ is optimal giving a factor of $2.5$ improvement.
+Based on the obtained results, we use $M=2$ in the main text as it is optimal for most circuits.
+We note that although with $M=4$ VD performance can be improved for $Q=4,g=16$ and large $N_{\rm tot}$, this improvement is not large enough to outperform vnCDR and UNITED.